MicrosoftDocs/bot-docs/articles/bot-framework-nodejs-getstarted.md

 ---
 title: Create a bot with the Bot Builder SDK for Node.js | Microsoft Docs
 description: Learn how to create a bot with the Bot Builder SDK for Node.js.
-keywords: Bot Framework, Bot Builder, SDK, Node.js
+keywords: Bot Framework, Bot Builder, SDK, Node.js, get started
 author: kbrandl
 manager: rstand
 ms.topic: get-started-article